 St John's School encourages respect for others within a social, moral, spiritual and cultural context.
 The school's moral code underpins this behaviour policy and the associated "Golden Rules".
 It is developed through collective worship, certain subjects of the National Curriculum and religious education, and the style and atmosphere of the school itself.
-Staff set an important example through their own conduct (leading by example) and their consistent approach to issues of behaviour and discipline.
+Staff set an important example through their own conduct (leading by example) and their consistent approach support.